nogaems/proxybroker/README.md

 ```
 And last but not least, internal state of the service is stored using `Redis`, so it is both in-memory while working and automatically gets restored from disk across restarts.

+## Areas of further improvements
+Even though at the moment I don't feel like investing any more time in this project, here's a brief list of directions I'd go to enhance the quality of the project:
+ * architecture-wise
+   * add authentication mechanism along with role-based user system (this way it would be possible to split up CRUD-logic of managing resources from actually using it)
+   * add SSL for reverse-proxy and an automated system to re-issue certs, etc
+   * use an actual load balancer instead of default `nginx` configuration
+ * code-wise
+   * add fully annotated client-side library that would ease writing software utilizing this API
+   * write integration/functional tests